darkn3rd/oop-tut/js/ts/README.md

-# OOP Tutorial in JavaScript
+# OOP Tutorial in TypeScript
 **© 2014 by Joaquín Menchaca**

 ## Overview